ThibaultSchowing/CRISPRscope/README.md

-# CRISPRscope: A comparative analysis on CRISPR diversity of cheese related genomes and metagenomes
+# Extensive diversity and rapid turnover of phage defense systems in cheese-associated bacterial communities

-Repository containing scripts and statistical analysis of the CRISPRscope project.
+Repository containing scripts and statistical analysis of the project.

 *Publication to be expected soon